JeffDChapman/Azul-IQD/README.md

 # Azul-IQD
  Azul Intelligent Query Designer

 This C# software behaves like a Wizard to build SQL queries when you check on boxes to specify Tables, Joins, and output fields.
-It is initially designed to work with Azure SQLdb standalone databases.
+It was initially designed to work with Azure SQLdb standalone databases.
+Version 1.3 also supports old MS Access (.mdb) databases and MS SQL Server.